- How Drop Shipping Works

 All third-party fulfillment services are drop shippers

-You may assume that all fulfillment companies offer drop shipping services, but this is not true.
+You may assume that all fulfillment or 3PL companies offer drop shipping services, but this is not true.
 If you’re asking yourself “what is a 3PL?“, it’s a company that handles the storage, fulfillment, and timely delivery of your inventory.
 The emphasis here is that 3PL fulfillment companies do not take on the risk of owning the inventory.
 This is why it’s more likely you will find a drop ship partner in a manufacturer.

 When you consider starting a physical product business there are many methods to choose from.
 Depending on your desired industry, product, and budget, you will be able to limit your approach to building your company.
 Here are a few examples of the alternatives to the drop ship business model: